Skip to main content

 Self-Organization of Protein Systems

-How are nanometer-sized proteins able to perform complex functions on a cellular scale?
-The Loose group studies the molecular mechanisms of intracellular self-organization by rebuilding cellular functions in a bottom-up approach.
+How are nanometer-sized proteins able to perform complex cellular functions on a much larger scale?
+The Loose group seeks to understand how proteins self-organize into dynamic spatiotemporal patterns using an in vitro reconstitution approach.

 Team